ibm-cloud-docs/databases-for-mysql/getting-started.md

 ## Product overview
 {: #mysql-product-overview}

 {{site.data.keyword.databases-for-mysql_full}} is a serverless, fully managed cloud database service.
-Here’s a concise outline of the benefits it offers:
+It offers the following main benefits:

 - Automated maintenance: No manual software, infrastructure, network or OS administration is required.
 - High availabilty: Deployed across multiple data centers with automatic failover.
 - Scalability: Independently scale disk, RAM, and vCPU with auto-scaling and hourly billing.
-- Semisynchronous replication: This ensures data is available across multiple locations for high availability, adding an extra layer of data safety and reliability.
+- Semisynchronous replication: It ensures that data is available across multiple locations for high availability, adding an extra layer of data safety and reliability.
 - Security: Choose between multi-tenant or isolated environments, depending on your security needs.

 ## Key features
 {: #mysql-key-features}

-- Seamless scaling: Easily scale instances horizontally with Read Replicas, both regionally and cross-regionally.
+- Seamless scaling: Easily scale instances horizontally with read replicas, both regionally and cross-regionally.
 - Disaster recovery: Built-in options for cross-regional disaster recovery.
 - Dedicated cores: Configure with vCPUs for hypervisor-level isolation.

-Review the [Security and Compliance section](/docs/cloud-databases?topic=cloud-databases-manage-security-compliance) for information on isolation settings.
+For more information on isolation settings, see the [Security and Compliance section](/docs/cloud-databases?topic=cloud-databases-manage-security-compliance).
 {: note}

 ## Next steps
 {: #mysql-next-steps}

-- If you are using MySQL for the first time, see the [MySQL 8.0 Reference Manual](https://dev.mysql.com/doc/refman/8.0/en/){: .external}.
+- If you are using MySQL for the first time, see the [MySQL 8.0 reference manual](https://dev.mysql.com/doc/refman/8.0/en/){: .external}.
 - You can connect, manage your databases, and manage data with MySQL's command-line interface (CLI) tool [`mysql`](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-mysql).
-- Looking for more tools on managing your deployment?
-Connect to your deployment with the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli), the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).
+- To manage your deployment, connect to your deployment with the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli), the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).
 - If you plan to use {{site.data.keyword.databases-for-mysql}} for your applications, check out [Connecting an external application](/docs/databases-for-mysql?topic=databases-for-mysql-external-app) and [Connecting an IBM Cloud application](/docs/databases-for-mysql?topic=databases-for-mysql-ibmcloud-app).
 - To ensure the stability of your applications and your database, check out [High-availability](/docs/databases-for-mysql?topic=cloud-databases-ha-dr) and [Performance](/docs/databases-for-mysql?topic=databases-for-mysql-performance).